These are the most frequently asked questions:

 QUESTION: I have completed my studies but don't have a transcript of records (yet)

 ANSWER: your application is not valid and cannot be accepted without a full transcript of records including grades obtained and showing the average mark.
 Authenticated or certified copies are copies with an official stamp to verify that the copies are true copies of original documents.
 This official stamp may be from one of the following: a solicitor/notary, the educational institution from where the student gained the diplomas or the local council/local authority/local government office.
-Please include the official grading system used by the university or country, if this is not clearly explained on the flip side of the transcript.
+It is required that you include the official grading system used by the university or country, if this is not clearly explained on the flip side of the transcript.
+In case this is missing, your application will be rejected.

 QUESTION: Can I send my documents in another language than English?